0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 </p>

 The owner, who obviously is a muggle and does not know the dark magic we are using, will think that the car did not pick up the signal he just sent, so he'll press the keyfob again.
-This time we will intercept the second signal he sent, store it and send the first one
+This time we will intercept the second signal he sent, store it and immediately send the first one, so that he'll think that this time, his pressing the keyfob worked.

 <p>